Igor Čerina

-Igor Čerina (born 10 October 1988) is a Croatian professional footballer who plays as a centre back or defensive midfielder for Dugopolje in Druga HNL.
+Igor Čerina (born 10 October 1988) is a Croatian former professional footballer who played as a centre back or defensive midfielder.
+He was most recently the head of recruitment of Polish club Widzew Łódź.

 Career

 Youth

 Igor went through all stages of Hajduk Split youth system, before starting his senior career with NK Solin.

 Croatia & Macedonia

 With more than 150 caps with NK Solin, and the Croatian Second Football League title with NK Dugopolje, Igor was signed by top flight Macedonian club FK Rabotnicki.
 After a short spell with FK Rabotnicki, Igor is coming back as a captain to NK Solin for one more season.